programminghistorian/ph-submissions/en/drafts/originals/iiif-images-and-manifests-github.md

 Now that you have your manifests, you must also host them somewhere, just like your images.
 On GitHub, you can follow the same steps for hosting manifests as you did for uploading and hosting your images.

 Open the `manifests` folder in your GitHub repository and upload all of your downloaded manifests.
 Open each manifest file to correct the `@id` in line 3 so that it reads: “https://`YOUR GITHUB USERNAME`.github.io/`YOUR REPO NAME`/manifests/`YOUR MANIFEST NAME`.json”.

+{% include figure.html filename="en-or-iiif-images-and-manifests-github-08.png" alt="Part of an info.json file for a IIIF manifest.
+Line 3 with '@id' is highlighted in green, pointing to the edited manifest URI." caption="Figure 8.
+The updated manifest URI in an info.json file for an uploaded IIIF manifest processed using Bodleian's Manifest Editor." %}

 <div class="alert alert-warning">
 Make sure you commit your changes as you go so that they save!